-2. Older workers are routinely passed over and overlooked for promotions and challenging assignments.
+2. Older or younger workers are routinely passed over and overlooked for promotions and challenging assignments.

 If your manager is taking away or refusing to give you challenging assignments in favor of passing them on to younger workers, who may be less qualified, it could be an indication that your employer is being ageist and may be preparing to push you out.
-Moreover, if you’re passed over for promotions or raises in favor of younger colleagues who aren’t as experienced and lack your skills, this is another sign of age discrimination.
+Or, if you’re passed over for promotions or raises in favor of older colleagues because of “experience” even though you have experience and skills, this is another sign of age discrimination.